 In addition to the voluminous numbers of standards teachers must impart to their students each year, there is the added challenge of really understanding what the

 An issue for some time in education has been how to best prepare both ourselves and our students for high stakes testing.
 How can we take the “surprise” out of test results?
-It stands to reason that if we know what
+It stands to reason that if we know what we are being tested

 The Common Core does a pretty good job of laying out some key cognitive skills students need to be ready for career or college.